Written by: Nurudeen Tijani

 The food you eat is critical in getting rid of inflammatory pain.
 It is either going to cause and aggravate inflammation in the body or fight pain and provide relief.
 According to The China Study Solution (the most comprehensive scientific study on nutrition), animal foods and animal food products aggravate inflammation in the gastrointestinal tract.

-Combined with the stress frequent and prolonged weightlifting creates on the tendons and joints, the body unavoidably gets into a chronic inflammatory state.
+Combined with the stress frequent and prolonged weight training creates on the tendons and joints, the body unavoidably gets into a chronic inflammatory state.
 This systemic cycle of inflammatory foods and physical fitness is the number #1 reason most athletes and gymgoers experience chronic inflammatory pain after a few months of weight training.

 Implementing a whole-food plant-based (WFPB) regimen to reset chronic inflammation does not require becoming a vegetarian or vegan if that is not your goal.
 It is simply a tool to reset.
-There is a specific way to use this strategy to get the fastest and best results, especially for athletes focused on building muscles, strength, losing weight and burning fat.
+There is a specific way to use this strategy to get the fastest and best results, especially for athletes focused on building muscles, strength, weight loss, and burning fat.
 The TitaniumPhysique program provides a step-by-step plan to achieve this.

 The food you eat is more important than anything your doctor can give you to cure disease and pain.
 A plant-based diet can help eliminate joint pain and reverse chronic diseases like arthritis.